kristinkspanos/data_analysis_movie_studio/findings_blog_post.md

 **Total Gross by Genre**
 ![total_gross_genre](https://github.com/kristinkspanos/data_analysis_movie_studio/blob/main/genre_sum_gross.png)

 The Adventure, Family, Fantasy, and Sci-fi genres have high total gross, in addition to their high average gross.
-This indicates high volumn - each of these genres represent 4.3% - 6.3% of all movies.
+This indicates high volume - each of these genres represent 4.3% - 6.3% of all movies.
 Despite high average gross, Animation had low total gross due to the fact that only 2% of movies are Animations.

 **Average Profit by Genre**
 ![avg_profit_genre](https://github.com/kristinkspanos/data_analysis_movie_studio/blob/main/genre_avg_profit.png)